Table of Contents

 Put some catnip on the floor and your pet may start off by sniffing the catnip and then begin rolling on the floor and rubbing its head and cheeks on the catnip as in this photo:

-2. Chewing on the Catnip
+2. Eating the Catnip

 Your cat may chew on the catnip and may eat some of it, like the kitty in the photo below: